Cvrxd/SmflGame/README.md

 # SmflGame

 # About
-This is top down 2D game made with sfml, c++ and GLSL shaders
+This is top down 2D game made with sfml, c++ and GLSL shaders.

+Short description of main game components:

 # Main Menu State
 In main menu three game difficulties is avaiable including saved records for each of them, Editor State, Settings State